Three-years LLB v/s Five years LLB course in India

 - Students spend only 5 years and shall be conferred an integrated BA LLB degree upon completion.

-- Students study relevant subjects like Economics, Legal History, Political Science, Sociology, Psychology etc. as part of this course, which improves their knowledge on relevant issues and provokes constructive thinking.
+- Students study relevant subjects like Economics, Legal History, Political Science, Sociology, Psychology, etc. as part of this course, which improves their knowledge on relevant issues and provokes constructive thinking.

-3 Year LLB Course: Advantages and Disadvantages
+3 Year LLB Course: Why pursue it?

-Elaborating on the second option available to students, the pros and cons of pursuing a three year LLB degree are as mentioned below:
+Elaborating on the second option available to students, the pros and cons of pursuing a three-year LLB degree are as mentioned below:

-- A three-year course is pursued after possessing any graduation degree and it is imperative that the student has pursued graduation in any discipline and then shall be eligible for a three-year course in law.
+- A three-year course is pursued after possessing any graduation degree, and it is imperative that the student has pursued graduation in any discipline and then shall be eligible for a three-year course in law.
 Earlier, the age limit set by the Bar Council of India (BCI) was 30 years, but after facing criticism from the Apex court, BCI decided to increase the age limit from 30 years to 45 years for 3-year law courses.
 Later, the age bar of 45 years was also removed by BCI.
-There are people who decide to pursue Engineering or BCom or BA or any other course for that matter, and later decide that they want to pursue Law as a career option.
+There are people who decide to pursue Engineering or BCom or BA or any other course, for that matter, and later decide that they want to pursue Law as a career option.
 Such candidates can enrol in this course.

 - In a three year course, the students must undergo dual graduation i.e. one in their respective discipline i.e. BCom/ BA/ BSc/ BTech etc. and then a three-year course in Law.
 This mostly happens when people decide to change their careers.